Classification of Resources

 Check out this video on "Primary, Secondary, Tertiary Resources" from the Beam Library at Oklahoma Christian University.

-PRIMARY: materials represent an original work (text, painting, or item) or document an event at its occurence (photo, diary entry, or
+PRIMARY: materials represent an original work or document from an event produced at its occurence eg. a musical score or performance.